-- Assigned Users: Shows all users assigned to findings with this tag.
+- Assigned Users: This shows all users assigned to findings with this tag.

-- Data Refresh: All updates prior to timestamp included in tag data.
+- Data Refresh: All updates before timestamp included in tag data.

 - Created: Tag creation timestamp.

-- Updated: The last time the tag itself was updated (owner added, locked/unlocked, name change, ect).
+- Updated: The last time the tag itself was updated (owner added, locked/unlocked, name change, etc.).

 - Assigned: Total findings assigned to a user.

 - Unassigned: Total findings not assigned to a user.

 - Accepted: Total findings in an Accepted state.

 - False Positive: Total findings in a False Positive state.